 Develop and implement appropriate activities to identify the occurrence of a cybersecurity event.

-Third, organizations need to be able to effectively detect when a cybersecurity event may be occurring and know what to look for.
+The third activity is detect – organizations need to be able to effectively detect when a cybersecurity event may be occurring and to this end, they must know what to look for.

 Example outcomes for the Detect function include: